web-platform-tests/wpt/docs/running-tests/testing-polyfills.md

 document.currentScript.parentNode.removeChild(document.currentScript);
 ```

-As such, this requires that the polyfill is self contained and executes
+As such, this requires that the polyfill is self-contained and executes
 synchronously in a single inline script.
 See [Preparing the
-polyfill](#preparing-the-polyfill) for suggestions in transforming polyfills to
+polyfill](#preparing-the-polyfill) for suggestions on transforming polyfills to
-run in this way.
+run in that way.

 ### Observability

 The script tag is removed from the DOM before any other script has run, and runs
 from an inline script.
 As such, it should not affect mutation observers on the
-same page or resource timing APIs as it is not a separate resource.
+same page or resource timing APIs, as it is not a separate resource.
 The polyfill
 may be observable by a mutation observer added by a parent frame before load.